-During the last trimester when your belly swells, your ankles, legs and feet might be increasing in size as well.
-Known as edema, swollen ankles, legs and feet affects around three fourths of pregnant women somewhere around week 22 and week 27 of pregnancy.
+During the last trimester when your belly swells, your ankles, legs, and feet might be increasing in size as well.
+Known as edema, swollen ankles, legs and feet affect around three-fourths of pregnant women somewhere around week 22 and week 27 of pregnancy.
 The condition will stay around till you give birth, but it can make you feel pretty uncomfortable – worsening towards the end of the day and generally bad during summers.

 Swollen feet and legs are uncomfortable, but they aren’t painful.
 Here are some tips to give some relief to your swollen legs and feet:-

 - Stretch your feet and legs whenever and wherever possible.

 - Sleep or lay on your left side.

 - Do not stand in one position for a longer duration.

 - Drink lots of fluids and water and urinate as often.

 - Sit with your legs and feet up if possible.
 During work, take the support of a stool.

 - Moderate exercise, short walks, swimming and following a healthy diet.

 - Wear sandals that allow your legs to breathe.
 If possible buy a new pair of shoes/sandals one size larger than your current size, heels should be strictly avoided.